epfl-lasa/surgeon_recording/installation.md

 folder name, e.g. `test_cameras`), except that in the sensor parameters file you put `on` in the status of the camera and optitrack.
 In the data folder, the *optitrack.csv, rgb.avi, depth,avi* files should now contain real data.

-*IMPORTANT*: Motive has to be running in the background for this to work.
+**IMPORTANT**: Motive has to be running in the background for this to work.

 ### TPS

-17. unzip chameleon and install

-18. plug receiver and tes

-19. Unzip sahr and local windows debugger, fail
+16. With the explorer, go to `path\to\unzipped\folders\Chameleon Installer-EPFL1 & 2` and
+    run `Install_Chameleon_TVR.exe`.
+Continue with the installation even if Windows complains and leave the default values as is.

+17. Plug in the red USB receiver with number 184A57, turn on the transmitter box with number two, and connect a finger.
+    Run Chameleon as admin and choose configuration *EPFL-S2*, check that the connection is established successfully and that you see the sensor data when squeezing the finger.
+Close Chameleon afterwards.

+18. From the additional installation files, unzip *SAHR_data_recording* and put the folder to `path\to\recordings`.
+    Then, open `path\to\recordings\SAHR_data_recording\WatchmakingDataLog.sln` with Visual Studio.
+Click on the *Local Windows Debugger* without changing anything.
+The build should fail.

-20. Open GitHub Desktop and clone the repository from the URL `https://github.com/Microsoft/vcpkg.git` and change the path to `path\to\recordings\vcpkg`.
+19. Open GitHub Desktop and clone the repository from the URL `https://github.com/Microsoft/vcpkg.git` and change the path to `path\to\recordings\vcpkg`.

-21. In a Powershell Prompt, do
+20. In a PowerShell Prompt, do

       ```bash
       cd path\to\recordings\vcpkg